aharshbe/shell_testing_dir/README.md

 ![](proout.png)

-### If you'd like to contribute to the checker, please contact either Austin or Isaiah if you're not sure how to write scripts, otherwise, create a fork and add your own test directory, once you're finished, create a pull request and we will test and approve it. :)
+### If you'd like to contribute to the checker, please contact either Austin or Isaiah.
+If you're a shell pro, create a fork and add your own test directory with as many tests as you'd like, once you're finished, create a pull request and we'll test and approve it. :)

-## For any questions, concerns or improvements, please reach out to either Austin or Isaiah via Slack
+#### For any questions, concerns or improvements, please reach out to either Austin or Isaiah via Slack

 Cheers!